Solar Panel Cost Guide in Ardmore, OK (Feb 2023)

 How much does it cost to install solar panels in Ardmore?

-The average cost of solar panels in Ardmore is about $13,100 for a 5-kW system and $26,200 for a 10-kW system before the ITC, but the real cost will depend on stuff such as the type of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Ardmore is about $13,100 for a 5-kW system and $26,200 for a 10-kW system before the ITC, but the actual cost will depend on certain factors like the kind of solar panels you want, what size system you need and how much energy you consume.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.